 Following a 2007 feasibility study for its removal by McKay Lodge Inc. president Robert Lodge, Buccini/Pollin Group, Inc. agreed to fund the mural’s removal and hired the Washington, DC museum services firm Ely, Inc. to execute the task.
 Meeting the requirement that the work be performed in conjunction with an art conservator, Ely, Inc. in turn hired back McKay Lodge, Inc. as the required conservator participant.
 McKay Lodge , Inc. paintings conservator Stefan Dedecek has been principally involved in the conservation work of this project.

 Removal of the mural from the plaster wall is particularly difficult not because of its size but because it remains well bound to the plaster by a layer of “white lead” adhesive.
-This was a common adhesive of the past, particularly the 1930’s, for attaching murals to walls and was made by mixing white carbonate of lead )a common white pigment) with linseed oil.
+This was a common adhesive in the 20th century, particularly the 1930’s, for attaching murals to walls and was made by mixing white carbonate of lead (a common white pigment) with linseed oil.
 The adhesive had sufficient tack to keep a canvas in place until the mixture cured, had a long curing time allowing sufficient time for correct placement of canvas, but eventually hardened by oxidation of the oil through reaction with the lead carbonate.

 The difficulties arise both from the extreme hardness and adhesion of this adhesive layer and from its toxicity due to lead.
-The mural removal work is being performed in the lobby sealed under strict lead abatement compliance measures.
+The removal work of the mural project is being performed in the lobby sealed under strict lead abatement compliance measures.
 In addition, the lobby is being humidified and warmed to increase the flexibility of the aged stiff paint and adhesive layers.
 All this makes for extremely uncomfortable working conditions.

 The mural is composed of five individual pieces of canvas.
 Each is being detached from the wall starting at the top and the canvas of each is collected onto horizontal tubes that can be mechanically lowered.
 A mechanical means of holding and lowering the tubes is necessary because of the great weight of the mural which is retaining the heavy lead adhesive layer on its reverse.
 Much of the detachment can only be achieved by destruction of the wall plaster behind the canvas with electric chisels.